-Here are some valuable solo project management skills that have helped me stay focused to maintain momentum throughout.
+I’ve got some valuable solo-project management skills that have helped me stay focused to maintain that precious momentum throughout.
+Take a look, IndieHackers, and tell me what you think in the comments below!

-First and foremost, ask yourself why?
-What is your motivation behind working on side projects?
+First and foremost, ask yourself “why?”
+Identify the motivation behind working on this side project.
 Is it to learn new technologies and frameworks?
 To make something people want to use?
+To fill a niche in the market?
 Or just to troll your friend, Jake?
+(I’ve definitely never done that last one.
+Never.)

 Your objective shapes your approach to working on side projects.
 For example, if you want to learn new technologies, then maybe you shouldn’t optimize onshipping a complete product.
 Conversely, if you want to make something people use, then just choose the stack you’re most productive in.